 You can check out Happify and learn more here.

 Simple and easy, MyCalmBeat helps to improve your calmness through slow breathing.
-You can use the monitor in the app to calculate your best breathing rate when you’re at your calmest, and then train yourself to breath at that rate.
+You can use the monitor in the app to calculate your best breathing rate when you’re at your calmest, and then train yourself to breathe at that rate.

 Monitoring your happiness and stress through an app, eating and drinking stress reducing foods, and taking control of your life can help improve the quality of it.
 You want to find ways to relieve stress so you can have amazing health benefits for later on in life.